lizkrznarich/orcid-demo/vagrant-puppet/README.md

         git clone https://github.com/lizkrznarich/OR2016.git

-2. Change to the demo files directory
+2. Change to the vagrant-puppet directory

         cd OR2106/vagrant-puppet